 - Additional cash awards are offered to students in all grades, as well as teachers.

-- 116 Regional Affiliates throughout the country run the Awards in their local communities and areas of operation.
+- More than 100 Regional Affiliates throughout the country run the Awards in their local communities and areas of operation.

 - 30,000 teen artists and writers are recognized in their regions each year.
-Over the past five years alone, there have been more than 900,000 submissions.
+Over the past six years alone, there have been more than one million submissions and more than $30 million has been made available in scholarships and awards for winning students.

-- Each work of art and writing is blindly adjudicated, first locally through the 116 affiliates of the Alliance, and then nationally by panels of judges comprised of renowned artists, authors, educators and industry experts.
+- Each work of art and writing is blindly adjudicated, first locally through the more than 100 affiliates of the Alliance, and then nationally by panels of judges comprised of renowned artists, authors, educators and industry experts.

 - Works are judged on originality, technical skill, and emergence of personal vision or voice.